collapsed-stacks/startups/questions/9184/do-i-need-to-rent-a-big-place-for-my-startup.md

 - posted by: [djechlin](https://stackexchange.com/users/1413944/djechlin) on 2016-05-14
 - score: 3

-<p>Coworking is all the rage. <a href="https://www.wework.com/" rel="nofollow">WeWork</a> is possible.
-Look into them, then use them as a starting place to find a few competitors and look into those also.</p>
+Coworking is all the rage.
+[WeWork](https://www.wework.com/) is possible.
+Look into them, then use them as a starting place to find a few competitors and look into those also.

-<p>(Plus I don't know why you would buy over renting for a purpose like this in the first place.)</p>
+(Plus I don't know why you would buy over renting for a purpose like this in the first place.)

 ## Answer 9186